filecoin-project/specs/networking.md

 - Robust — able to do so in adversarial networks (so long as honest nodes make up the majority of the network).
 - Consistent — able to reliably get the canonical chain (even given poor latency or state loss in our initial peer set).

-The specific bootstrapping method and heuristic - or a mix of them - is left up to the node implementation, but we provide some example ideas of how this could be done and what aspects should be taken into consideration for that.
+The specific bootstrapping method and heuristic - or a mix of them - is left up to the node implementation, but we provide some example ideas of how this could be done and what aspects should be taken into consideration for that, such as relying on both new nodes and new connections to ensure a node is connected to both a reliable and representative slice of the network

 ### Trusted bootnodes

 As with many other networks, trusted entities - e.g. the Filecoin foundation, large exchanges, good actors in the community, etc - might publish a set of bootnodes one can connect to in order to establish network connections.

 Keep in mind that, because these could easily be DoS'ed, a) large set of different entities should be pre-shipped but only a few should be tried at a time b) they might drop connections rather quickly after establishing (and ban that peer for a short period of time) in order to serve more nodes.
-Thus you want to make sure to send a discovery request over the bootnodes to have nodes to connect to.
+Thus you want to make sure to send a discovery request to learn about more peers over the bootnodes to have nodes to connect to.

 A node should not attempt to connect to more than 10 bootnodes at a time.
 And should diversify its set of nodes as quickly as possible.